pyrochlore/obsidian-tracker/README.md

 Version 1.10.6
 - Fixed the coloring for missing data in the month view

+Version 1.10.7
+- Allow using html image tags as emoji inputs

 ## !!!
 Breaking Changes !!!

 From version 1.9.0, template variables, e.g. '{{sum}}', are deprecated.
 Instead, Tracker provide operators (+, -, *, /, %) and functions (dataset(), sum(), maxStreak(), ......etc) to help us do data processing.
 For users having code blocks from previous version, please replace '{{sum}}' by '{{sum()}}' or '{{sum(1)}}' by '{{sum(dataset(1))}}'.
 More information about the new expressions could be found [here](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/Expressions.md).